Héroes de Zaci

-Héroes de Zaci F.C. is a Mexican football club that is currently playing in the Liga Premier – Serie A for 2025–26 season.
-The club is based in Texcoco, State of Mexico.
+Héroes de Zaci F.C., is a Mexican football club based in Nuevo Laredo, Tamaulipas that competes in the Premier A, the intermediate branch of the Liga Premier de México, the third division level of Mexican football.

 History

-The team was founded in 2015, until 2017 the club was located in Valladolid, Yucatán, the name of the team is based on the old name of its original city and its heroic character.
-In 2017-18, the team asked not to play during that season due to problems with the local stadium.
+The team was founded in 2015, and until 2017 the club was originally based in Valladolid, Yucatán, the name of the team is based on the old name of its original city and its heroic character.
+In the 2017-18 season, the team was asked not to play during that season due to problems with the local stadium.

-As of the 2018–19 season, the team was relocated to Mexico City and returned to participate in the third division.
-In the promotion phase, the team won one of the two places to play the final series, which allowed Héroes de Zaci to be promoted to Liga Premier de México.
-On June 15, 2019, Héroes de Zaci won its first championship after defeat Atletico San Francisco by 3–2 on aggregate.
+In the 2018–19 season, the team was relocated to Mexico City and returned to participate in the Tercera División de México.
+In the promotion phase, the team won one of the two places to play the final series, which allowed Héroes de Zaci to be promoted to the Segunda División de México.
+On June 15, 2019, Héroes de Zaci won its first championship after defeating Atlético San Francisco with a score of 3–2 on aggregate.

-Héroes de Zaci is associated with Yalmakán F.C., team that participates in the Liga Premier de México – Serie A.
+Héroes de Zaci was associated with Yalmakán, a team that participated in the Liga Premier – Serie A between 2018 and 2024.

-On July 29, 2020 Héroes de Zaci joins in Serie A after being approved after a one year hold due to stadium requirements were not met.
-However, to meet the requirements, the team was relocated to Acámbaro, Guanajuato, in addition, the franchise was rented to another administration other than the owners.
+On July 29, 2020, Héroes de Zaci joined the Serie A after being approved after a one year hold because the stadium requirements were not yet met.
+However, to meet the requirements, the team was relocated again to Acámbaro, Guanajuato, in addition, the franchise was rented to another administration other than the owners.
 However, the team was subsequently not approved to participate in the season and again it was put on hiatus to try to participate again from the 2021–22 season.

-In 2021–22 season the team returned, but it was enrolled at Liga TDP.
-On May 25, 2025, the team again won promotion to the Liga Premier de México.
+In the 2021–22 season the team returned, but it was enrolled at the Tercera División.
+On May 25, 2025, the team again won promotion to the Segunda División de México.

-On June 6, 2025 Héroes de Zaci won their second Liga TDP national title after defeating Guerreros de Autlán in the champions trophy match.
+On June 6, 2025, Héroes de Zaci won their second Liga TDP national title after defeating Guerreros de Autlán in the champions trophy match.

-On June 27, 2025 the team was officially accepted into Serie A, however, in order to play in that league the club had to change its field, moving to the Estadio Municipal Claudio Suárez in Texcoco.
+On June 27, 2025, the team was officially accepted into the Serie A, however, in order to play in that league the club had to change its field, being relocated once more to the Estadio Municipal Claudio Suárez, located in Texcoco, State of Mexico.
+During the 2025–2026 season, the team became embroiled in a betting-related match-fixing scandal; although the players refused to participate in the scheme, they faced threats linked to it, forcing the team to play at a neutral venue for protection and leading to the players' dismissal for their own safety.

+In August 2026, the team announced its intentions to settle Reynosa, Tamaulipas.
+However, the team had to settle into Nuevo Laredo, after Héroes de Zaci was unable to use a suitable sports facility in Reynosa.